huggingface/evaluation-guidebook/contents/troubleshooting/troubleshooting-math-parsing.md

 ~~~~~~~~~~~^
 ```

-How do I get around this?
+### How do I get around this?

-You could either re-write the $\LaTeX$ grammar or add manual checks to your code to improve model scores.
+You could either re-write the [$\LaTeX$ grammar](https://github.com/sympy/sympy/blob/master/sympy/parsing/latex/lark/grammar/latex.lark), adding needed features to the code, or add manual checks to your code to improve model scores.
 After almost falling into a deep rabbit hole, we decided that adding string comparison checks to our code would be sufficient.

 [Fix to the Lm Eval Harness](https://github.com/huggingface/evaluation-guidebook/blob/main/assets/lm_eval_doc.png?raw=true)